aryehw/miaHeadless/README.md

 Code to use mianalyzer headless

 ## trainHeadless_noPkl.ipynb
 A jupyter script that can either load a dl object from a pkl file, or set up the dl object without the pkl file.
+Currently, setting up the dl object without reading it from a saved pkl file does not produce accurate results.
+However, after the pkl file is loaded, the backbone and number of epochs can be changed.

 ## train_headless.py
 A python script that reads the dl structure